Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181021.md

 ### Issues, Risks, and Opportunities:

 * _What problems did you encounter and what impact might those have on meeting the project schedule?_
+  * Some tasks may be more difficult than initially expected; need to balance "nice to haves" and "need to haves"
 * _What new opportunities did you discover, if any?_
+  * Team members are working together to complete their assignments; the Google Meet room is always available for live discussions

 ### Action Items/Goals for next week:

 #### Team Goals for next week:

 * _Where do we want the project to be next week?_
-  * Advanced lane detection algorithm and testing framework
+  * Advance lane detection algorithm and testing framework

 #### Individual Goals

 ##### Adam:

 * _What do you plan to work on and accomplish in the next week?_
+  * Complete work on sky view transformation so the subsequent tasks can be started

 ##### Sapana: